 Don’t shake hands and keep the distance

 In Japan, it’s not common to shake hands and hug or kiss on the cheek with friends and family.
 It is even said that’s probably the reason why Japan has lower cases of COVID-19 compared with some other countries.
-Especially during the pandemic, it’s better to avoid shaking hands as you already accustomed to.
-And when you are queuing up, keep your distance between people, often there are social distancing markers at supermarkets or shops.
+Especially during the pandemic, it’s better to avoid shaking hands as you are already accustomed to.
+And when you are queuing up, keep your distance between people, often there are social distancing markers on the foot at supermarkets or shops.

 Talk less at the restaurant

 In many small restaurants, they will ask the customers not to talk during a meal or ask them to talk less.
 And sometimes suggested wearing a mask when you speak and putting it off when you eat and repeat.
 You also will be asked to check the body temperature and to put a hand sanitizer before entering the restaurant.